Choaib-ELMADI/getting-started-with-jetson-orin-nano/README.md

 ## Related Work

-This repository is part of my **PFA (Projet de Fin d'Année)**, which involves building an AI-powered robotic system using this board as the core controller.
+This repository is part of my **PFA (Projet de Fin d'Année)**.
+The project is about smart cities and the use of smart sensors to count vehicles and measure things like traffic flow, speed, pollution, and more.
+The Jetson Orin Nano is used as the main controller.
 It will be linked to the main project repository once completed.